CS-113-Spring-2022/hw1/README.md

 - discuss with your buddy,
 - post in the discussion thread linked in the Assignment module on the course page on Canvas.

 There is a lot to take in and it is natural to get confused.
-So do not feel shy to reach out for help or clarification.
+Do not feel shy to reach out for help or clarification in a timely manner.